UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LodLevel.rst

    .. attribute:: level

-      The id of the lod level. (read only)
+      The number of the lod level. (read only)

       :type: integer